-Students admitted to the MISM-BIDA concentration will complete 162 units in three semesters.
+Students admitted to the MISM-BIDA concentration (12 or 16-month track) will complete 162 units in three semesters.

 Students may transfer to the MISM (non-BIDA) program.
-Pre-matriculation transfer deadline is June 1.
-Post-matriculation transfer deadline is October 15.
+The pre-matriculation transfer deadline is June 1.
+The post-matriculation transfer deadline is October 15.
 Contact the Program Director for more information about the transfer process.

-3.1 Course Requirements for Business Intelligence & Data Analytics (BIDA) Concentration
+5.1.
+Course Requirements for Business Intelligence & Data Analytics (BIDA) Concentration